With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreColonial Heights Counseling Services is one of mental health facilities in Colonial Heights, Virginia, located at 3660 Boulevard, Suite A, 23834 zip code.
 Colonial Heights Counseling Services provides outpatient treatment.
 Colonial Heights Counseling Services provides psychotropic medication to children / adolescents, seniors 65 or older and young adults.
-Additional services provided at Colonial Heights Counseling Services include case management and mentoring/peer support/consumer-run services.
+Additional services provided at Colonial Heights Counseling Services include mentoring/peer support/consumer-run services and case management.

 Learn MoreDinwiddie Counseling Services is a mental health clinic in Dinwiddie, VA, located at 13900 Courthouse Road, Suite C, in the 23841 zip code.
 Dinwiddie Counseling Services provides outpatient treatment.
-Dinwiddie Counseling Services offers psychotropic medication to adults, seniors 65 or older and children / adolescents.
-More services at Dinwiddie Counseling Services include case management and mentoring/peer support/consumer-run services.
+Dinwiddie Counseling Services offers psychotropic medication to seniors 65 or older, children / adolescents and adults.
+More services at Dinwiddie Counseling Services include mentoring/peer support/consumer-run services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.